Geoff was appointed in 1987, and is also the Musical Director of our Youth Choir, the Wyre Forest Young Voices.

 Suzzie has appeared as guest conductor for National Children’s Choir of Great Britain and Ex Cathedra.
 She is musical director of Farnham Junior Boys' Choir and Edgbaston High School Senior and Chamber Choirs.
 Her vocal coaching has taken her to the USA, China and Thailand and she has run workshops for a number of national organisations including: National Youth Choir of Scotland, Sing for Pleasure, One Young World (world summit) and BBC Blast.
 Suzzie owes a lot of her success to the excellent start she had with her own youth choir and hopes to give some of this back through her work as voice coach to WFYV.

 Our Chairman, Canon Rob Jones, has been a member of the Society since 1980, when he came to work in Kidderminster as curate at St. John's and Holy Innocents.
 He says that the late, redoubtable Peg Jordan was one of the people instrumental in getting him to join - in fact the way she put it he doesn’t think he had much choice, and he’s always been grateful to her for that.

-Moves for work have kept Rob within reach of KCS; he moved firstly to Dudley and then to Worcester, where he is now working for the Diocese of Worcester in the training and development of clergy and lay ministry across Worcestershire and Dudley.
+Moves for work have kept Rob within reach of KCS; he moved firstly to Dudley and then to Worcester, where he has very recently been installed as Archdeacon of Worcester.
 He started off in the back row of the basses, and has stayed there, where there is a good tradition of chairmen skulking!

 President: John Gaston